 Secondary Collapse- A collapse which follows the initial collapse.
-Can be caused by application of additional loads (rescue equipment, rescuers, etc.), settling of collapsed structures, drying of the soil, aftershocks, etc.
+Can be caused by application of additional loads (aftershocks, wind snow, etc. rescue equipment, rescuers, etc.), settling of collapsed structures, drying of the soil,.
+Secondary Collapse can occur if significant Potential Energy is still present in the structure.
+Potential Energy may be characterized as heavy structure and objects that remain elevated and may move downward under force of Gravity.